gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

-- Rework the native & JVM component models for consistency and extensibility.
 - Native package structure needs to be more consistent with JVM package structure.
-- When to document and announce the new JVM plugins?
 - Need to merge `SoftwareComponent` into `ProjectComponent`

 ## Feature: Custom plugin defines a custom library type